William Thompson Walters: Early life and education

-Walters was born on the Juniata River in Liverpool, Pennsylvania on May 23, 1820.
+Walters was born on the Juniata River in Liverpool, Pennsylvania, on May 23, 1820.
 He was the son of the Scotch-Irish banker Henry Walters.

 Walters studied civil engineering at the University of Pennsylvania.

 Career

 While educated as a civil engineer, he became interested in the coal and iron industry.
 While directing a smelting establishment in Lycoming County, Pennsylvania, Walters produced the first iron manufactured from mineral coal in the United States.

 In 1841, he moved to Baltimore, where he worked as a grain merchant and, in 1847, became a liquor wholesaler by establishing the importing firm of William T. Walters & Co.

 He spent much of the American Civil War in Europe, where he studied and purchased art.
 After the end of the war, he returned to the United States, where he invested in banking and railroads, founding the Atlantic Coast Line.
-He was appointed as the United States commissioner at the Paris expositions of 1867 and 1878, and also to that at Vienna in 1873.
+He was appointed as the United States commissioner at the Paris expositions of 1867 and 1878, and also to that of Vienna in 1873.
 In the late 1880s, he took in business in the horse trade, importing Percheron horses with his partner Samuel Hopkins.

 With his success in business secured, Walters turned to art collection, purchasing contemporary American and European works.
 During the American Civil War, he took his wife to Europe and lived in Paris.
 (Their children were in boarding school in the US part of the time.)
 They traveled widely in Europe, where Walters cultivated his interest in art, and purchased numerous additions for his collection.

 In addition to contemporary European work, Walters began to collect Asian art and ceramics.
 His private collection became one of the largest and most valuable in the United States.

 From 1874 onwards, Walters opened his house in Mount Vernon Place to the public most springs, with a 50 cent entrance fee; all proceeds went to charity.
 This annual exhibit of his gallery netted $30,000 for the poor of Baltimore.

 Brayton Ives, a New York financier, made a well known collection of rare and historical swords.
 When he ceased collecting, the historical swords were sold, and through the efforts of Mr. Heber R. Bishop, William Thompson Walters and the American Art Association, the valuable sword collection, valued at $15,000, was donated to the Metropolitan Museum of Art.

 At his death in 1894, Walters had bequeathed his estate, estimated at $10,000,000, to his children.
 His collection was left to his son Henry Walters, who had also been collecting art.
 He added to it greatly, and founded the Walters Gallery (now the Walters Art Museum) in Baltimore at Mount Vernon Square.
 He donated this to the city of Baltimore at his death in 1931 for the benefit of the public.

 Personal life

-In 1846, Walters married Ellen Harper (1822–1862), daughter of a prosperous Philadelphia merchant and his wife.
+In 1846, Walters married Ellen Harper (1822–1862), daughter of a prosperous Philadelphia merchant.
 Together, they were the parents of two children that survived to adulthood, a son and daughter: